 This is an opportunity to experience a painting class in a BYOB setting, and a very comfortable experience it is too!
 For a reasonable price, bring your favorite bottle of vino (or soft drink if the kids want to come along) and enjoy an afternoon of painting with an instructor.

+I love how you don’t have to buy and bring your own painting supplies.
 Painting with a Twist provide all painting supplies as well as cups and wine openers, and there is a large choice of painting subjects to opt for, from cityscapes and landscapes to abstracts, florals, animals, and many others.

 For any hopeful artists, group pictures of your masterpieces are posted on the company’s Facebook site at the end of the class!
+I highly recommend going here for that exposure.

 18. Full Throttle Power Sports Tours